 Leading self-development groups for trainee psychotherapists, most recently at Brighton University.

 - Trained at The Post-Adoption Centre to work with issues in this area

 - Teaching and Supervision at The Institute of Psychotherapy and Social Studies and The New School of Psychotherapy and Counselling

 - Short-term counselling for a number of Employee Assistance Programmes

 - Eating disorders and Body Image*

-- Psychosomatic problems including panic attacks, anxiety and depression
+- Psychosomatic problems including acute and chronic anxiety and depression

 My MA. thesis was entitled 'Self Identity and Eating Disorders'.